Designers take some risks in menswear at New York Fashion Week

-NEW YORK (Reuters) - Designers livened up fall and winter 2013 menswear at New York Fashion Week with a few experimental touches in the otherwise staid world of men’s clothing.
+NEW YORK, Feb 11 (Reuters) - Designers livened up fall and winter 2013 menswear at New York Fashion Week with a few experimental touches in the otherwise staid world of men’s clothing.

 A bold show came from Duckie Brown, one of the hundreds of designers showing at the official Mercedes Benz Fashion Week at Manhattan’s Lincoln Center and venues elsewhere in the city.